 NOTICE ABOUT PARENTING CLASSES DURING COVID-19 PANDEMIC

-03/19/2020 - Due to the COVID-19 pandemic, the Court has approved, on a temporary basis until notified otherwise, parents may fulfill their parenting seminar obligation using: an interactive video class presentation in lieu of an in-person classroom setting.
-See list of approved parent education classes below.
+03/19/2020 - Due to the COVID-19 pandemic, the Court has approved until notified otherwise, parents may fulfill their parenting seminar obligation via ZOOM, an interactive video class presentation in lieu of an in-person classroom setting.

-PLEASE NOTE: This offering is not to be confused with an Online Parenting Course, which DOES NOT meet the requirement for a parenting class in this jurisdiction.
-See list of approved parent education classes below.
+PLEASE NOTE: This ZOOM offering is not to be confused with an Online Parenting Course, which DOES NOT meet the requirement for a parenting class in this jurisdiction.

 Requirements for Divorce Involving Children

 - Both parents must attend a four hour seminar on the impact of divorce on Children.

 LIST OF APPROVED PARENT EDUCATION CLASSES (PDF Format)

 - Must file parenting plans with the original complaint or petition and, if disputed, the answer.

 Parenting Plan Forms (State of TN website)

 - Must attempt to mediate all disputes over the parenting plan before coming to court.